By Don Chaddock, Inside CDCR editor

 Notorious stagecoach robbers such as Charles “Black Bart” Boles and Dick Fellows served time at San Quentin State Prison.
 Other familiar historical names include Griffith J. Griffith, Emma LeDoux, and Jean “Bessie Barclay” Thurnherr.
 The prison also served a female population before California Institution for Women at Tehachapi was activated in 1933.

 From transportation to communication, San Quentin adapted over time.
-(Read more about the prison’s technological advances.)
+(Read the earlier story about technological advances.)

 San Quentin’s cemetery

 In 1909, incarcerated Civil War veteran J. Wess Moore published a poem about the prison cemetery.
 He referred to it as “this little spot on this big earth, where sleep the convict dead.”
-Read more about Moore’s life and the full poem.
+View the earlier story about Moore’s life.